JiaQiSJTU/JiaQiSJTU.github.io/_pages/about.md

 # Research

 I am generally interested in natural language processing.
 Current interests include:
-- Boosting the Post-training of LLMs with Mixed or Synthetic Data
+- Boosting the Post-training of LLMs given Mixed or Synthetic Data
 - Benchmarking and Enhancing LLM's & MLLM's Ability on Cross-Modality Tasks
 - Understanding and Generation for Dialogue and Summarization Tasks